 - When finished, place the cookie dough hearts in the refrigerator to chill.
 This will give the melted chocolate time to set as well.

 - Trim off any excess chocolate from the bottom, if desired.
-Keep chocolate covered cookie dough hearts stored in an airtight container with layers separated by wax paper.
+Keep chocolate-covered cookie dough hearts stored in an airtight container in the refrigerator or freezer, separated by layers of wax paper.

 Nutrition